133794m3r/cs50-web/web/assignment_2/README.md

     - if their name already exists a modal tells them to chose another.
 - remembering the user after returning(including private channels/pms)
     - Rejoining causes them to get all of the channels they've already authenticated too, and also all of the global channels.
+- Having users click a link to join a channel.
+    - This also includes private channels.
+If it is a private channel the password will be included as part of the change channel link.

 ### Each Files features
 Each one is based upon their file and they are sorted based upon folder.